Balsamic Chicken Marinade delivers mouthwatering flavor in minutes—expect perfectly grilled chicken with hints of Dijon, garlic, and lemon.

 • Slice chicken breasts in half lengthwise to make 4 thinner pieces.
 Pound to even thickness.

-• In a bowl, whisk Dijon mustard, balsamic vinegar, 3 tablespoons lemon juice, garlic, paprika, Italian seasoning, olive oil, 1/2 tsp salt, and 1/4 tsp pepper.
+• In a bowl, whisk Dijon mustard, balsamic vinegar, 3 tablespoons lemon juice, garlic, Italian seasoning, olive oil, 1/2 tsp salt, and 1/4 tsp pepper.
 Set aside 1/3 cup marinade for later use.

 • Add the remaining marinade and chicken to a resealable plastic bag.
 Seal and refrigerate for 30 minutes to 3 hours.